-Serverless Function concurrency can be controlled by reducing the number of Function invocations.
-If your response can be cached, even for a short period of time, adding the appropriate
+If your response can be cached, even for a short duration, adding appropriate

 cache-control headers can help reduce the number of requests reaching your function, while also improving response times.

 Utilize Incremental Static Regeneration (ISR) to generate static pages on-demand, which can help manage high-traffic events effectively.

 You can limit the maximum duration for your functions to ensure they do not run longer than necessary, which can also help in managing resources better.